THANU16/Nano-processor-/README.md

 # Nano-processor-
-create nano processor using VIVADO software implement the hardware design
+Create nano processor using VIVADO software implement the hardware design.
+The processor capable of executing a set of instructions set.